momokrono/spl/README.md

 The functions `spl` now offer are limited to opening a window and plotting your data, and saving them to a file.

-First of all, create an `spl::plotter` object, then to open a window simply call the `show` method.
+First of all, create an `spl::plotter` object, then to open a window simply call the `spl::show` method.
-If you like the way your data are plotted, just press *s* on your keyboard to save them to file.
+To plot your data you can either use the constructor or use `spl::plot`.
-Alternatively you can just `save_to_pmm` without needing a window at all.
+If you like the way your data are plotted, just press *s* on your keyboard while the window is open, or use `spl::save_plot` to save them to file.

 Here is an example of how you can use it: